 "YORUBA NAMES & THEIR MEANINGS" by FELA SOWANDE

-As a means of facilitating public access to a significant cultural document, Cocojams.com provides "Yoruba Names and Their Meanings", a chapter from an unpublished manuscript written in 1966 by the renown Yoruba (Nigeria,West Africa) musician, composer, and scholar Fela Sowande.
+As a means of facilitating public access to a significant cultural document, Cocojams.com provides "Yoruba Names and Their Meanings", a chapter from a book written in 1966 by the renown Yoruba (Nigeria,West Africa) musician, composer, and scholar Fela Sowande.

-Fela Sowande gave Temujin Ekunfeo this manuscript on June 11, 1976 (as indicated by Sowande's autograph written in that manuscript's cover page).
+Fela Sowande gave Temujin Ekunfeo a manuscript of this book on June 11, 1976 (as indicated by Sowande's autograph written in that manuscript's cover page).
 Temujin Ekunfeo is a Pittsburgh, Pennsylvania. based African Storyteller, and drummer.
-Both Temujin and I met Fela Sowande when he was a professor or lecturer at the Black Studies department at the University of Pittsburgh.
-I named my first son after him.
+Both Temujin and I met Fela Sowande when he was a professor or lecturer at the Black Studies department at the University of Pittsburgh, I believe in either 1973 or 1976.

-Because he was aware of my interest in African naming practices, sometime in the 1990s my friend Temujin Ekunfeo made a copy for me of the entire manuscript of "The Mind Of A Nation- The Yoruba Child" .
+Because he was aware of my interest in African naming practices, sometime in the 1990s Temujin Ekunfeo made a copy for me of the entire "The Mind Of A Nation- The Yoruba Child" manuscript.
 I am grateful to him for this wonderful gift.

-Yesterday I learned from Temujin that this manuscript may not have been published, and that copies of the manuscript are very difficult to find.
+Yesterday I learned from Temujin that copies of the manuscript are very difficult to find.
 I decided to post this chapter on cocojams.com as a means of facilitating access to a portion of this very rich cultural, folkloric document.
-If there are any concerns about my posting this excerpt on this website, please contact me at firstname.lastname@example.org.
+If there are any concerns about my posting this excerpt on this website, please contact me at email@example.com.

 See this excerpt from Wikipedia about Fela Sowande: